 However, the wax that’s used to protect the fruit breaks down quickly once it’s been compromised by peeling the orange.
 And, by tearing or cutting the peels into smaller pieces, you create more surface that can be colonized by molds and bacteria.
 Doing so speeds up the composting process.

 This damaging mold requires a cool, damp, dark environment with temperatures from just above freezing to about room temperature.
 Composting happens in a hot, moist environment at temperatures ranging between 120 and 160 degrees Fahrenheit.
-A well tended compost pile is far too hot for dangerous molds to survive.
+A well-tended compost pile is far too hot for dangerous molds to survive.

 Citrus peels hold beneficial quantities of nitrogen, phosphorus, potassium, calcium, magnesium, sulfur, and other plant nutrients.
 When the fruit waste is added to the compost pile, its nitrogen content is the fuel for decomposers that work to break it down.
 Although it visibly changes form, much of the added nutrient value remains in the finished compost.

 Composting citrus is also good for the environment.
-Any time we can recycle organic waste into a rich soil amendment for the garden, instead of sending it to the landfill, it’s a win.
+Any time we can recycle organic waste into a rich soil amendment for the garden instead of sending it to the landfill, it’s a win.

 While it’s entirely acceptable, and should be encouraged, to compost household citrus waste, too much is too much.
-Balance is the key to making high quality compost.
-If you make a gallon of fresh squeezed lemonade five or six times each week, you may be generating an excessive amount of citrus waste for your composting system to efficiently break down.
+Balance is the key to making high-quality compost.
+If you make a gallon of fresh-squeezed lemonade five or six times each week, you may be generating an excessive amount of citrus waste for your composting system to efficiently break down.

 Gardeners and composting gurus have advised against adding oranges and other citrus fruits to composting systems for a long time.
 It appears that their concerns, although reasonable, have been mostly misplaced.
 Moderate amounts of citrus scraps can indeed be safely composted, and may actually help to improve the end product.
 So the next time someone asks, “Can you compost orange peels?” you’ll be ready with the answer!

-- Hybrid versus heirloom plants: What you need to know
+- How often should you turn your compost pile?
+What you need to know